Eugene29/Megatron-DeepSpeed_ViT/README.md

 ```

 ## Environment
-Only base environment is needed for polaris cluster while for aurora, sam's ezpz library will be needed on top of the base environment.
-A suitable virtual environment is activated automatically on aurora.
+For polaris cluster, base conda environment is sufficient while for aurora cluster, ezpz and deepspeed will additionally need to be installed.

+For non-ALCF clusters, please checkout `requirements.txt`